tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

    ✔ Does API Server response error code?(y/n):  … yes
    MongoDB uri:  mongodb://127.0.0.1:27017/tapdata
    MongoDB connection command: mongo  mongodb://127.0.0.1:27017/tapdata System initialized.
-To start Tapdata, run: tapdata start WORK DIR:/root/tapdata
+To start TapData, run: tapdata start WORK DIR:/root/tapdata
    Testing JDK...
    java version:1.8
    Java environment OK.
    Unpack the files...
-   Restart TapdataAgent ...:
+   Restart TapDataAgent ...:
-   TapdataAgent starting ...:
+   TapDataAgent starting ...:
    ```

-    * **Please enter backend url**: Set the login address for the Tapdata platform, by default `http://127.0.0.1:3030/`
+    * **Please enter backend url**: Set the login address for the TapData platform, by default `http://127.0.0.1:3030/`
-    * **Please enter tapdata port**: Set the login port for the Tapdata platform, by default `3030`.
+    * **Please enter tapdata port**: Set the login port for the TapData platform, by default `3030`.
     * **Please enter api server port**: Set the service port for the API Server, by default `3080`.
     * **Does MongoDB require username/password?**: If MongoDB database has security authentication enabled, enter **y** then follow the prompts to enter the username, password, and the authentication database (default `admin`).
     * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has TLS/SSL encryption enabled, enter **y** then follow the prompts to enter the absolute path addresses of the CA certificate and Certificate Key files, as well as the file password for the Certificate Key.